01 of 09

 Quickly Move Drain Tube Into Paint Can

 The pump will run for about 30 seconds.
-Then, paint will begin pumping out of the paint can, through the sprayer machine, and out drain tube into the waste bucket.
+Paint will begin pumping out of the paint can, through the sprayer machine, and out drain tube into the waste bucket.
 Your paint is on a one-way path.

 Quickly switch the drain tube, placing it into the paint can, toward the bottom.
 The drain and siphon tubes may even have clips that hold them together.
 Now your paint is making a continuous cycle.

-Tip: Keep buckets side-by-side for a quicker switch.
-Buckets are shown here farther apart to make it easier... to demonstrate relationship between the two.Continue to 5 of 9 below.
+Tip: Keep buckets side-by-side for a quick switch.
+Buckets are shown here farther apart to make it easier to... demonstrate a relationship between the two.Continue to 5 of 9 below.

 05 of 09